Benn1440/Ansible/README.md

 I would be updating this repository as I learn more on Automation with Ansible.

+Ansible is one amazing configuration management and provisioning utility that enables you to automate a whole lot of things, Making I.T processes seamless.

 # * List all servers/hosts/nodes

 ansible all --list-hosts